 Understanding Childhood Grief

-The death of a family member, friend, or other significant person is a lifelong loss for children.
-It is normal for children to miss the person who died and to experience grief that might come and go with different levels of intensity for some time after the death.
-It can be challenging for parents and caregivers to know what to do, what to say and how to help children who are hurting.
+The death of a family member, friend, or other person can be a lifelong experience for children.
+It is normal for children to miss the person who died and to experience grief that may come and go with different levels of intensity.
+There is no timeline for grief and grief experiences are unique to every individual.
+It can be challenging for caregivers and support people to know what to do, what to say, or how best to help a child who is grieving.

 Children need to know the truth.
-Most parents and caregivers would agree that they would prefer that their children not have to deal with the difficult truths that might accompany a death.
-So, quite often we avoid words like “dead” or “die,” or we shade over the truth about how a person died in a desire to protect children.
-Unfortunately, in doing so, we often create other problems.
-Although it may be challenging to share the truth about how someone died, honest answers build trust, help provide understanding and allow children to feel comfortable approaching us with questions because they know they can trust us to tell them the truth.
-Children know more than we think they do and by not telling the truth, we risk leaving children to process complicated information on their own, rather than with the loving adults in their lives.
+While our instinct may be to not share details of the death, it is important for children to know the truth in an age-appropriate way.
+Quite often caregivers will avoid words such as “dead” or “die,” or avoid the truth of how a person died in a desire to protect children.
+Unfortunately, in doing so, caregivers can often create additional challenges or confusion for the child.
+Honest answers build trust.
+Although it may be difficult, it is important to share the truth about how someone died, to help provide understanding and allow children to feel comfortable approaching us with questions because they know they can trust us to tell them the truth.
+Children know more than we think they do, and by not telling the truth, we risk leaving children to process complicated information on their own, rather than with caring adults in their lives.
+As the child ages, more details may become appropriate to share with them.

-Each child’s grief is as unique to him or her as was their relationship with the deceased.
-Because of this, the way children experience and express their grief will vary for each person.
-Some children have a need to talk about the person who died and their feelings about it; others might not talk about the person at all; and even others, might express their grief through art, play, music or writing.
-In whatever way children might experience and respond to their grief, these expressions are how they are adapting to life without the physical presence of that person and adjusting to one of memories.
+Each child’s grief is unique.
+The way children experience and express their grief will vary for each child.
+Some children can benefit from talking about the person who died and their feelings about it.
+Other children might not talk about their person at all; and others might express their grief through art, play, music or writing.
+In whatever way children may experience and respond to their grief, these expressions can be indicators of if they are adapting and adjusting to life without the physical presence of their person.
 It is important not to assume what children might be feeling about a person’s death.
-Reactions vary from sadness, anger, fear, guilt and even relief.
-It is important to listen to children, meet them on their terms and come to understand their unique grief reactions.
+Reactions can vary from sadness, anger, fear, guilt, or relief.
+It is important to listen to children, meet them on their terms, and come to understand their unique grief reactions.

 Children who are grieving often feel alone and misunderstood.
-Many well-meaning adults avoid talking about the person who died in fear that doing so will exacerbate the grief children are experiencing.
+Many well-meaning adults avoid talking about the deceased person in fear that doing so may upset the child.
 In doing so, children might feel as though talking about or even expressing their grief is not acceptable.
-Also, many children feel like they are the only person who has experienced the death of someone in their life, even though there might be other friends experiencing similar circumstances.
 It is helpful to children when the adults in their lives provide opportunities to acknowledge the grief everyone is feeling.
 It is also helpful when children are able to gather with peers grieving similar situations.
-When children feel understood by family and friends and when they have the opportunity to express their grief in their own unique way, they feel less alone and, in turn, fare better than they would otherwise.
+When children feel understood by family and friends and when they have the opportunity to express their grief in their own way, they may feel less alone and, in turn, feel supported in their grief.

 Knowledge is Power.
-You do not have to be alone as the parent or caregiver of a child who is grieving.
-There are many resources available via the internet and in the form of grief support for your child.
-You can find children’s grief support programs near you and you can find encouragement and answers to some of your questions at www.ChildrenGrieve.org.
+Many resources are available via the internet and in the form of grief support for your child.
+You can find additional resources and support programs near you at nacg.org/resources-and-support.

 Copyright © 2013 by National Alliance for Children’s Grief.
 All rights reserved.
-You can quote, link to, re-post or translate this article, in its entirety, as long as you include the author name and a working link back to this website: www.childrengrieve.org
+You can quote, link to, re-post, or translate this article in its entirety, as long as you include the author’s name and a working link back to this website: www.nacg.org.

 References